- Family Spice - https://familyspice.com -

 Step-by-step directions

-1. Combine juices and sugar in a small pot and stir over low heat.
-Stir until sugar is dissolved and syrup thickens, approximately 10 minutes.
-Do not boil.
+1. Heat mixture.
+Combine juices and sugar in a small pot and stir over low heat.
+Stir until sugar is dissolved and syrup thickens, but do not boil.

-2. Remove from heat and stir in 2 TBS orange zest.
+2. Finish and chill.
+Remove from heat and stir in orange zest.
 Let mixture cool to room temperature then transfer to bottles.
-Top with 1 TBS orange zest.
-Syrup will keep in the refrigerated, sealed in a bottle for up to 2 months.
+Top with more orange zest.

 Expert tips and recipe FAQs